Aviation in Australia: Deregulation

 Deregulation of aviation in Australia commenced in the late 1980s.

 In 1986 Trans-Australia Airlines was renamed Australian Airlines, which merged in September 1992 with Qantas.
 Qantas was gradually privatised between 1993 and 1997.
 The legislation allowing privatisation requires Qantas to be at least 51% owned by Australian shareholders.

 In 1988, the Australian Government formed the Federal Airports Corporation (FAC), placing 22 airports around the nation under its operational control.
 In April 1994, the Government announced that all airports operated by FAC would be privatised in several phases.

 Virgin Australia was launched as Virgin Blue in August 2000.
 The timing of Virgin Blue's entry into the Australian market was fortuitous as it was able to fill the vacuum created by the collapse of Ansett Australia in September 2001.
 In the following years, Virgin Australia became a challenger to Qantas.
 Both companies launched low-cost subsidiaries: Qantas formed Jetstar in 2003 and Virgin acquired Tigerair Australia in 2013.

+In January 2023 a new low-cost airline Bonza began operations.
+Based on the Sunshine Coast Bonza focused on secondary airports avoiding competition on more established routes.
+The airline's operations were short-lived.
+In July 2024 Bonza went into liquidation after administrators failed to find a buyer.